cappeadu/FinRisk-XAI/README.md

 ---

 ## 🔬 Research Motivation
+Explainable AI is widely promoted for high-stakes domains such as finance, yet there is limited empirical guidance on **which explanation methods are appropriate for which stakeholders**.
+In financial risk analysis, explanations must balance technical accuracy with interpretability and regulatory usability.

+This project investigates how different XAI methods behave when applied to the same risk classification task, highlighting trade-offs that are often obscured in benchmark-driven evaluations.

 While XAI methods are increasingly used in compliance/finance, little is known about:
 - Which methods practitioners find most useful